acarv468/events-state-manager/README.md

 This package builds off of the custom events package to add in the State Management System. a## The Project

-This flexible Unity package uses [[ScriptableObject|Scriptable Objects]] to manage Game Events and Game States in Unity.
+This flexible Unity package uses Scriptable Objects to manage Game Events and Game States in Unity.
 I love using this package because creating and managing new events easy.
 It can be imported into virtually any Unity project.

 ### Why Game Events?